wteepe1/Scripts_Week3/README.md

 To print both the first and third columns, we could do this

 `awk '{print $1,$3}' test.txt`

+## Command line find-and-replace

+You'll often need to clean up the contents of data files before doing additional analyses.
+In this case, we'd like to replace commas with spaces.
+To do this from the command line, we can use a powerful tool called `sed`. `sed`, which is short for "stream editor", can do many different things, but we'll just use it for simple find-and-replace for now.
+Try executing this

+`sed 's/,/ /g' chiari.summary_statistics.csv`

+What do you see?
+What's different compared to the original contents of the file?

+What about when you run this?

+`sed -i "_backup" 's/,/ /g' chiari.summary_statistics.csv`

+Note that this syntax will stay the same for any find and replace operation that we want to do.
+The only thing that will change is the text to find and replace (between the slashes).

 ## Introduction to Shell Scripts